 How to Dutch bets

 A Dutch bet is also commonly referred to as “dutching”.
 Before we calculate the odds and stake we will need to find a market where we want to cover multiple options.
-For this example I’m going to use the World Cup outright market (odds correct as of 6th May 2014).
+For this example, I’m going to use the World Cup outright market.
+You’ll need access to the Betfair app to be able to place the multi backed dutch bets.

 The market and prices you use are up to you this is just for an example.
 I’ve decided I’m going to cover Spain, Germany, Brazil and Argentina to win.
 I think its quite likely the winner will come from these four.
-Their odds are currently Spain 7.8, German 7.6, Argentina 6.2 & Brazil 4.1 (pre tournament odds).
+Their odds are currently Spain 7.8, German 7.6, Argentina 6.2 & Brazil 4.1.
 Now we will need to calculate the stake to get a level return.

 This image is using Betfair as the price guide and it includes the 5% commission on each of the bets.
 As you can see from the image we have a total stake of £27.26 and a total return of between £13.01 & £13.08 as long as one of the four wins.
 This means a 47% profit and is the equivalent of backing these four teams to win at 1.47.

-There’s loads of other options that you can dutch bets on and correct score is very popular.
+There are loads of other options that you can dutch bets on and the correct score is very popular.
 This is usually done on Betfair as you have the option to cash out the bet when you get closer to the results you have backed.
-It can be used t cover popular scores to get better odds than BTTS in some cases such as covering 1-1, 2-1, 1-2 and possibly 2-2.
-Here’s an example from Liverpool v Spurs (10/02/2015)

 Both teams to score odds = 1.72